Frequently Asked Questions

 As freedivers do not compress gas into our bodies the same rate as SCUBA divers do, we should (theoretically) be able to fly after recreational freediving.
 There is however, a lack of sufficient empirical evidence to back this.
 Thus we prefer to err on the side of caution and allow 12 hours between the final dive and take-off.
 From past experience, we found that 12 hours is the perfect interval to wash up, travel, check-in for your flight and relax over a cup of coffee.

 Your course is conducted over 2 days.
 Is that sufficient time?

 2 days is sufficient time to allow your instructor to go over the required skills, techniques and materials.
 This however, is not an assurance that you will pass the course.
 Freedivers use equalisation techniques not used in SCUBA that require mastery over internal muscles that you may not have used before.
 That said, we’ve found that most students are able to pass the course.
 If you are unable to pass in the first try, don’t fret.
 You’re welcome to join us in our next courses to practice under the guidance of an instructor.

-I’m a SCUBA diver who have dived deeper than 20/30m, can I jump straight to the level 2 freediver course?
+I’m a SCUBA diver and has dived deeper than 20/30m, can I jump straight to the level 2 freediver course?